A Singaporean's Guide to ERP Rates, Gantries & Operating Hours in Singapore (December 2020)

 Hacks To Avoid An ERP Fine

 The best way to avoid paying an ERP fine is to make sure that you always have a fully topped up, functioning CashCard that is properly inserted into your IU unit.

 But a smarter way would be to automate this just in case you ever forget or can’t find a functioning Nets Top-Up machine nearby.

 Here are four simple hacks to avoid EVER having to pay an ERP fine.

-EZ-Pay is a free-to-use, post-paid, cardless payment service by… you guessed it: EZ-Link.
+EZ-Pay is a post-paid, cardless payment service by EZ-Link.

-It allows you to use your bank cards to pay for ERP and carpark (not all, but they’re working on it) charges.
+Basically, it allows you to use your bank credit or debit cards to pay for ERP and parking charges.

-Note: Only Citibank and POSB/DBS bank cards are accepted for now.
+Note: only VISA and MasterCard credit or debit cards issued by Citibank and POSB/DBS are accepted for now.

 Even if you forget to insert a card into the IU or have insufficient value, the ERP charge will simply be deducted from your EZ-Pay account!